BackThe dance scene, past and present

 Clubs usually meet on a week-day evening, for 2 or 2½ hours including a tea break.
 In addition, many of them run Saturday Dances two or three times a year.
 These are much more likely to have a Band and a “name” caller, and will attract plenty of dancers other than club members; a Saturday Dance will probably have between 60 and 120 people.

 Some Clubs say that they are self-sufficient and don't need EFDSS, but EFDSS provides (or should provide) the links between people and Clubs.
 The Folk Directory used to list Clubs, when and where they meet, what sort of dances they do, and give a telephone number to contact.
 EFDSS produces a regular magazine, “English Dance & Song”, which lists the Saturday Dances around the country.
 And Cecil Sharp House, the London Headquarters of EFDSS, should be a good place to contact if you want to know what's going on in the Folk world, though for dance events you'd probably have done better on the “Set and turn Single” website which ws independently run.
 Unfortunately this is no longer active — I offered to take it over but was turned down.
-EFDSS are creating a replacement at www.efdss.org/calendar-events.
-You have to create an account to add your own events, but that's free.
+EFDSS have created a replacement at efdss.org/calendar-events.
+You have to create an account to add your own events, but that's free, and it's not true that you have to be an EFDSS member to do so.

 Cecil Sharp House also provides a varied programme of Dance, Song and Music events.
 I used to help run the “Beginners” session there every Thursday, at which we usually had 70 or 80 people — some complete beginners, some experienced dancers who simply enjoyed the atmosphere, some who had been coming for years and still don't know their right foot from their left ear!
 There is a dance some Saturday evenings, but the numbers are not what they were; I think we must accept the fact that Folk (both Dance and Song) is not the popular activity in England that it was 30 years ago.
 Indeed the participants tend to be the same people who came 30 years ago!

 Then there are the Folk Festivals.
 These are day, week-end or week events, usually in the summer, with a range of bands, callers and teachers.
 Some such as Sidmouth are world-famous; others are smaller and not well-known.
 Some are mainly aimed at singers and morris dancers; I can read through the list of bands and callers without finding anyone that I would want to dance to.
 Some are almost exclusively for experienced dancers — particularly Eastbourne (now moved to Evesham), Southam and LichfieldSidmouth used to be so big that it catered for everyone, though events could be very crowded.
 However, after expanding for 50 years its future was uncertain after North Devon Council announced in 2004 that they could no longer provide a guarantee in case the festival made a loss because of bad weather.
-A smaller (fragmented) version of the festival ran in 2005 and more integrated versions the following years — it seems to be back together again now.
+A smaller (fragmented) version of the festival ran in 2005 and more integrated versions the following years — it's back together again now though it's not what it was.
 My favourite Folk Festival is Chippenham (3 days over the second May Bank Holiday weekend) which has a full dancers' programme but also plenty of other events if you want a break from that.

 Many festivals cater for campers, in tents, caravans or motor-homes, but there is always accommodation available as well.
 A festival in a holiday resort such as Whitby means you can find bed-and-breakfast accommodation at some of the many small hotels in the town, though you may struggle at Sidmouth.